-1) For our History majors, we aim for our students to gain both historical knowledge and a broad range of related analytical skills.
-In terms of knowledge, students will gain a broad understanding of global historical events over time and across regions, while also specializing on a particular area or theme of interest.
-In terms of skills, students will learn to read and think critically, to conduct research with primary and secondary sources, to analyze conflicting information, and to make coherent written and oral arguments.
+We aim for our students to gain both historical knowledge and a broad range of related analytical skills.
+In terms of knowledge, students will gain a broad understanding of global historical events over time and across regions, while also specializing in a particular area or theme of interest.
+In terms of skills, students will learn to read and think critically, to conduct research with primary and secondary sources, to analyze conflicting information, and make coherent written and oral arguments.

-2) For undergraduate non-majors, we aim to provide a wide range of global or trans-regional courses that cover a variety of themes and issues relevant to undergraduate students from any major, college, or school at Northeastern University.
-In so doing, we wish to demonstrate the centrality of historical knowledge and skills to understanding contemporary issues, whether these be political, cultural, social, or scientific.
+We aim to provide a wide range of global or trans-regional courses that cover a variety of themes and issues relevant to undergraduate students from any major, college, or school at Northeastern University.
+In so doing, we wish to demonstrate the centrality of historical knowledge and skills to understanding contemporary issues, whether these are political, cultural, social, or scientific.

 We aim to provide the highest quality professional training in World, Public, and Digital History—each of which are hallmarks of our program.
 In World History, we provide support for students interested in innovative transnational or global projects by offering focused coursework, close mentoring, and professional training.